 Is this tricky for you?

-We certainly got into trouble.
+We certainly got into trouble!
 Sleepovers basically guarantee unsupervised time.
-With that friend, I remember exploring our vulvas and drawing on our faces with Crayola markers.
-With a different friend, we giggled hysterically as we drew naughty pictures and wrote down swear words…then had no idea how to get rid of the evidence.
-We were caught of course.
+With that friend, I remember exploring our vulvas.
+I remember drawing on our faces with Crayola markers and desperately trying to wash it off before morning.
+With a different friend, we giggled hysterically as we drew naughty pictures and wrote swear words…then had no idea how to get rid of the evidence.
+We were caught, of course.

 My best friend later came out as lesbian.
 Would my parents have allowed the sleepovers to continue if she’d come out in middle school?
 I don’t know.

 I’m often asked about the rules for a sleepover.
 Do you limit it to one sex…or one gender?
 What about the trans kid?
 What about two girls who have moved past being best friends and started dating?
 Do the sleepovers end?